Children's propaganda in Nazi Germany: Effect of the propaganda on children

 Hitler's ideologies were taught to the entire population of German children.
 These children were instructed in Nazi ideology from a very young age, and through this and mandatory membership in the youth organizations, children were taught to hate Jews.
-The youth of Nazi Germany came of age in the 1920s, 1930s, and early 1940s listening to racist and anti-Semitic lectures, reciting Nazi-inspired slogans, reading propaganda publications, and attending national youth rallies.
+The youth of Nazi Germany came of age in the 1920s, 1930s, and early 1940s listening to racist and antisemitic lectures, reciting Nazi-inspired slogans, reading propaganda publications, and attending national youth rallies.
 The affected children were instructed to report any activities or conversations that could be considered treacherous.
 Children reported the activity of neighbors, teachers, religious leaders, and even their own family.
 Through these means, the youth of Germany were taught to respect, follow, and embrace the ideologies of the Nazi Party and those espoused by Hitler.
 The effect of propaganda on children would last for years after World War II ended.

 In the last days of the war in Berlin, the Hitler Youth members of Werwolf could be heard singing, "Es zittern die morschen Knochen" (The frail bones tremble).
 The young members of Werwolf strongly believed that they were fighting for a just cause, and they felt disillusioned after the end of the war.
 In the ensuing years, Allied occupation authorities required German youths to undergo denazification programs that were designed to counter the adverse effects of the Nazi propaganda.

 A man with a toddler on his arm in 1931, both in uniforms of the Nazi Party.